 “My intent is not to shame or blame.
 My intent is to create awareness.” – CB Bowman

-CB helps executives and entrepreneurs tackle complex problems with simple solutions by viewing failures as success and using courage as a daily driver.
+CB helps executives and entrepreneurs tackle complex problems with simple solutions by viewing failure as success and using courage as a daily driver.

-Courage means more than facing adversity and running into burning buildings.
-You can find courage in everyday events and use it to your advantage.
+Courage means more than facing adversity or running into burning buildings to save someone; that is macrocourage™.
+You can experience microcourage™ in everyday events, which will help you in reaching your goals.

-“My definition of courage is the ability to act—that’s it.
-To say yes or no and move forward despite adversaries, and despite supporters,” CB shares, “so to me, somebody who is riddled in pain, to get up out of bed every day, is courage.”
+“My definition of courage is the ability to act—that’s it!
+To say yes or no and move forward despite adversaries or supporters,” CB shares, “somebody who is riddled in pain and gets out of bed every day to go to work has profound courage.”

-Being courageous can look like being honest with a friend in a respectful way, and risking the friendship out of care for the other person.
+Being courageous can look like being honest with a friend in a respectful way and risking the friendship.
 Tactful honesty is courageous.
-Speaking one’s mind is courageous.
+Speaking one’s mind can be exceptionally courageous.

-By using courage and speaking to the issue right at that moment, the possibility for growth rises.
+By using courage and speaking to the issue in-the-moment, the possibility for growth rises.
 Stewing on an uncomfortable or hurtful interaction does no good—creating awareness tactfully and genuinely about how someone’s actions come across is what contributes to positive change.

 We must embrace honest, truthful conversations.
 After all, our actions and emotions are our responsibilities and are some of the only aspects of life we have control over.

-What may make perfect sense to us may be vastly confusing for others because they don’t have insight into our reasons and thought processes, and vice versa.
-Developing the skill of speaking up for clarification takes courage, and likewise, it takes guts to admit that we’re wrong sometimes.
+What may make perfect sense to us may be vastly confusing for others because they don’t have insight into our experiences, reasons, and thought processes, and vice versa.
+Developing the skill of speaking up for clarification takes courage, and likewise, it takes guts to admit that we’re sometimes wrong.